Prenuptial and Postnuptial Agreements

 The term “prenup” holds many connotations about why it was put into place.
 Regardless of those reasons, the prenuptial or postnuptial agreement holds a very important and powerful place in family law.

-At Stern Perkoski Mendez in Evanston, Chicago and Lake Forest, we are happy to discuss this type of agreement at any time, whether it is prior to or after your marriage.
+At Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oakbrook Terrace, we are happy to discuss this type of agreement at any time, whether it is prior to or after your marriage.
 Our office can make sure any agreement you wish to make will hold up under Illinois law.

 What is a prenuptial agreement?